ramkumar-kr/containers-sync/README.md

   - As soon as you create/update/remove a container or multiple containers
   - Whenever the backup button is clicked in the popup

+- **Is it possible to view the list of synced containers?**

+    Yes.
+You can view the list of synced containers by clicking on the "View synced containers" button or from the sidebar.

 - **Can I backup/restore them manually?**